Got snot? Try a neti pot

 “Neti pots, along with other nasal irrigation systems, can help flush the nose of congestion with a high volume of saline,” says Dr. Sheth.
 “These devices are one tool in our toolbox that we can use to treat patients.
 It’s a low-risk intervention that can help, so it’s often one of the first things we tell patients to try.”

 Neti pots and other nasal irrigation systems use salt water to rinse out the nasal cavities, which can help relieve a lot of nasal congestion symptoms.
-The instructions are simple – use distilled or sterile water, mix it with the packet of salt that comes with the irrigation system and follow the directions from the manufacturer.
+The instructions are simple: use distilled or sterile water, mix it with the packet of salt that comes with the irrigation system and follow the directions from the manufacturer.

 “We don’t recommend using tap water as it may contain germs that you don’t want in your nose.
 Buy a gallon of distilled or sterile water at the store,” says Dr. Sheth.
-“Try a neti pot and see how it makes you feel.
+“Try the neti pot and see how it makes you feel.
 If it helps you, you can use it as often as you like.
 Some of my patients use it three times a day.”

 While a neti pot can help provide some relief, there are times when you need to see a health care provider.